 Muri is a key concept in Lean management.
 It stands for "overburdening".
 Find out what can cause Muri and how to deal with it.

-One of the main purposes of Lean management is to eliminate wasteful activities in the production process and optimize resources.
+One of Lean management's main purposes is to eliminate wasteful activities in the production process and optimize resources.

 In reality, identifying and removing Mura (unevenness) is extremely important if you want to create a steady work pace.
 However, at first, you need to identify the steps of your process that overburden the organization's work system.